Hamzaakk/Hamzaakk/README.md

 <h1 align="center">Hi 👋, I'm Hamza Akkaoui</h1>
 <h3 align="center">
-Student in 5ᵉ year of computer engineering at École Nationale des Sciences Appliquées d'Al Hoceima, Morocco, specializing in software engineering .
+Student in 5ᵉ year of computer engineering at NATIONAL SCHOOL OF APPLIED SCIENCES AL HOCEIMA (ENSAH) , Morocco, specializing in software engineering .
 Currently looking for a final year internship (PFE) , available from February 2025.
 Motivated to start my career in a dynamic team and contribute to innovative projects.

 <p align="left"></p>